HewlettPackard/ilo-ansible-collection/roles/map_user_certificate/README.md

 Map User Certificate
 =========

-Get the PCI device details from a given server
+Maps a Certificate to a specified User on a given server

 Role Variables
 --------------